Proudly serving the Lord for 111 years and still going strong. won't you join us

 •Reverend Donn Brammer (1988 to 2024)

-Rev. Donn Brammer has served as our minister since November 21, 1988 until his retirement in January of 2024, and has continued in the church’s tradition of encouraging others to answer God’s call to ministry.
-During Donn’s tenure three members have been ordained: Rev. Lorraine Wells, who was ordained in January 1994; Rev. Crystal McAliley, who was ordained in June 2001, and Rev. Keith McAliley, who was ordained in June 2005.
-In addition, four other members have declared themselves to be candidates for ordained ministry.
+The church’s tradition of encouraging others to answer God’s call to ministry.
+Three members have been ordained: Rev. Lorraine Wells, who was ordained in January 1994; Rev. Crystal McAliley, who was ordained in June 2001, and Rev. Keith McAliley, who was ordained in June 2005.

-First Christian Church is extremely generous in its support of world-wide outreach ministries through such agencies as the Disciples Mission Fund and the Week of Compassion, and continues to be recognized by the Church Finance Council as one of the top giving congregations in the nation.
+First Christian Church is extremely generous in its support of world-wide outreach ministries through such agencies as the Disciples Mission Fund and the Week of Compassion.